paradite/eval-data/projects/typescript-narrowing/RUBRICS.md

 - Verbose output: -0.5 rating

 Additional instructions for variance:
-- Each model is given two tries for this task to account for large variance in output.
+- Each model is given two tries for this task.
 The higher rating will be used.